catedraeniauam/catedraeniauam.github.io/_pages/gallery.md

 XIV Feria Madrid es Ciencia 2025, Madrid, Spain (March 2025)
 -----
-- Some members of Cátedra ENIA presenting key advances in Artificial Intelligence (AI) at <a href="https://www.madrimasd.org/feriamadridesciencia/">XIV Feria Madrid es Ciencia 2025</a>, Madrid, Spain.
-This event focuses on school communities and the general public.
+- Some members of Cátedra ENIA UAM-Veridas en IA Responsable presenting key advances in Artificial Intelligence (AI) at <a href="https://www.madrimasd.org/feriamadridesciencia/">XIV Feria Madrid es Ciencia 2025</a>, Madrid, Spain.
 The goal is to stimulate interest and curiosity in science, technology, and innovation through observation, experimentation, and analysis.
+In the picture, we also had the opportunity to meet up with other researchers of the <a href="https://dasci.es/es/divulgacion/catedra-universidad-empresa-en-ia-ugr-repsol/">Cátedra Universidad-Empresa en IA</a> from Universidad de Granada.

 <img src="https://catedraeniauam.github.io/images/2025_03_Madridesciencia.jpg" align="center" width="1000"/>